 With the guide of Sintra, he is trying to survive deadly attacks while detecting and defeating a mysterious witch and her minions.
 Just another day at the office!

 Yuppie Psycho is a very unique game in many ways, I went in without any prior knowledge and was simply amazed at how crazy and insane a story can become without being cringy or generic about it.
-You play as the protagonist, Brian Pasternack, and are investigating, hiding and fighting off bosses with an ultimate goal of finding the witch.
+You play as the protagonist, Brian Pasternack, and are investigating, hiding and fighting off bosses with the ultimate goal of finding the witch.
 Although the game is a little confusing in the beginning, it slowly starts to reveal its gripping plot as you discover little snippets of the story here and there.

 Yuppie Psycho isn’t only a horror game, it’s so much more than this with an interesting plot and great character development which made me care for Brian and his friends a lot, I found myself always hoping for everything to turn out well in the end.